Rodeo (Lil Nas X and Cardi B song)

 "Rodeo" is a song by American rappers Lil Nas X and Cardi B from the former's second EP, 7 (2019).
 The song was written by the artists alongside Pardison Fontaine and producers Take a Daytrip, Roy Lenzo, and Russ Chell.
 Due to the song's interpolation of Heart's 1977 song "Barracuda," band members Ann Wilson, Nancy Wilson, Michael Derosier, and Roger Fisher are also credited as songwriters.
 Musically, the song is a country trap track with a surf trumpet and reverberated staccato guitar riff.
 The song received generally positive reviews from music critics, who praised Cardi B's verse.

 "Rodeo" debuted at number 22 on the US Billboard Hot 100, and reached charts in numerous other territories.
 Lil Nas X and Cardi B, among others, were sued by Don Lee and Glen Keith DeMeritt III, with the two of them claiming that "Rodeo" plagiarized a track they produced called "Broad Day" (2017).
-A remix of the former with Lil Nas X and American rapper Nas was released for digital download and streaming as a single on January 27, 2020, after a live performance by Lil Nas X and Nas of the remix during the 2020 Grammy Awards the previous day.
-It was supported by a music video and caused the song to re-enter the Billboard Hot 100 at number 74, with the magazine billing the artist as "Lil Nas X featuring Cardi B or Nas".
+A remix of the former with Lil Nas X and fellow rapper Nas was released for digital download and streaming as a single on January 27, 2020, after a live performance by Lil Nas X and Nas of the remix during the 2020 Grammy Awards the previous day.
+It was supported by a music video and caused the song to re-enter the Billboard Hot 100 at number 74, with the magazine billing the performer as "Lil Nas X featuring Cardi B or Nas".